-As many active components, such as devices for power electronics, high speed processors, and high frequency components, generate significant heat during operation, these devices require some thermal dissipation method to keep their operating temperature below the rated maximum.
-Thermal vias are simply vias placed below a component that span through a stackup.
+As many active components, such as devices for power electronics, high-speed processors, and high-frequency components, generate significant heat during operation, these devices require some thermal dissipation method to keep their operating temperature below the rated maximum.
+Thermal vias are simply vias placed below a component that spans through a stackup.
 These vias can connect to the ground plane in the stackup in order to transfer heat to an inner layer, where heat then conducts through the ground layer to the rest of the board.

 Heat transport away from thermal vias into the circuit board substrate

 Arrangement of Thermal Vias Beneath an SMD Component